Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Approach

 \subsection{Retrieval Systems}

 We include retrieval systems that combine different first-stage retrieval and reranking methods.
 For consistency, when reranking, we always rerank the top 100 documents from the first-stage model.
 These retrieval stacks are served using RoutIR~\cite{yang2026routirfastservingretrieval}, a serving package that wraps retrieval models with pipeline APIs to support interactions between retrieval and generation systems.
+These retrieval systems were selected to represent the major architectural families in retrieval.

 For NeuCLIR24 and RAG24, we use the following first-stage retrieval models, covering common first-stage retrieval architectures: